 How to Soak

-If you choose to soak your bamboo skewers, you only need a pan large enough to hold them, warm water, and at least 20 minutes.
+If you choose to soak your bamboo skewers, you only need a pan large enough to hold them, warm water, and for at least 20 minutes.
 First, fill a pan with warm water and place the bamboo skewers in the water.
 Make sure the skewers are fully submerged.
 Allow the skewers to soak for a minimum of 20 minutes, and up to 3 to 4 hours.

 For a gourmet presentation and an added depth of flavor to your grilled meals, you can experiment with soaking skewers in wine or juice.
 Just be sure to choose something that will complement the meat and vegetables you are using for the kabobs.